Welcome to my page

 My name is Pantelis Tassopoulos, and I am currently pursuing a PhD in Probability Theory at the University of Cambridge (expected completion July 2027), studying a notion of universality encompassing a large class of random growth processes in the plane, namely, KPZ universality, under the supervision of Dr Sourav Sarkar.

-My interests more generally are in Probability Theory, Stochastic analysis and Stochastic Partial Differential Equations.
+My interests more generally are in Stochastic analysis, Stochastic Partial Differential Equations, Random Geometry and Statistical Mechanics.

-Mentors that have guided me through my academic journey so far inlude: Dr. Sourav Sarkar, Dr. Paul Russell, Professor Perla Sousi, Professor Gregorios Pavliotis, Dr. Ajay Chandra, Sr. Pierre-Francois Rodriguez, Professor Igor Krasovsky and Professor Jonathan Mestel.
+Mentors: Dr. Sourav Sarkar, Professor Perla Sousi, Dr. Paul Russell, Professor Gregorios Pavliotis, Dr. Ajay Chandra, Dr. Pierre-Francois Rodriguez, Professor Igor Krasovsky and Professor Jonathan Mestel.